 So come to our practice.
 Here we carry out the examination and evaluation and take time to answer all your questions and concerns.

-In a subsequent telephone appointment, we will discuss your therapy, sports, nutrition and supplement plan and arrange a follow-up appointment.
+In a subsequent telephone appointment, we will discuss your therapy, sports, and nutrition plan and arrange a follow-up appointment.
 This is how we ensure your long-term success.

 €420-480 depending on difficulty and time required